 5) Orient the positioner (and repeater and test signal source) in order that the direction to be tested aligns with the test antenna such that measurements to determine TRP can be performed (see annex I) whilst maintaining the correct direction of arrival for the test signal.

-6) Measure the radiated power for any two orthogonal polarizations (denoted p1 and p2) and calculate total radiated transmit power for particular beam direction pair as EIRP = EIRPp1 + EIRPp2.
+6) Measure the radiated power for any two orthogonal polarizations (denoted by p1 and p2) and calculate total radiated transmit power for particular beam direction pair as EIRP = EIRPp1 + EIRPp2, where EIRPp1 is the EIRP value of polarization p1.

 7) Repeat step 6-7 for all directions in the appropriated TRP measurement grid needed for full TRP estimation (see annex I), whilst maintaining the input signal in the correct direction with respect to the repeater.